11. Right to Acquire

 1.3.3 Schedule 5 of the Housing Act 1985, as modified by Right to Acquire Regulations, sets out the categories of cases where there is no Right to Acquire.
 See sections 2 and 3 below.

-1.3.4 Providers should note that properties developed for rent with recycled grant from their Recycled Capital Grant Fund are not subject to the Right to Acquire, unless combined with Social Housing Grant, Social Housing Allowance or Disposal Proceeds Fund.
+1.3.4 Providers should note that properties developed for rent with recycled grant from their Recycled Capital Grant Fund (RCGF) are not subject to the Right to Acquire, unless combined with Social Housing Grant, Social Housing Allowance or Disposal Proceeds Fund.

 1.3.5 Schemes that received grant confirmation before 1 April 1997 are excluded from Right to Acquire.
 Allocations received before 1 April 1997 but where grant confirmation was on or after 1 April 1997 are not excluded.
 See section 3 below.